-Schochor, Federico and Staton, P.A.
+Schochor, Staton, Goldberg, and Cardea, P.A.
 Partner Jonathan E. Goldberg achieved a verdict in the U.S. District Court for the District of Maryland for $403,000 against the United States for a woman who was irreversibly injured due to the negligence of a physician.

 Here is what happened: